RI releases proposed congressional map based on 2020 census

 Rhode Island was thought to be at risk of losing its two congressional seats prior to the 2020 census, but managed to hold on to both seats after the counting was complete.

-The two districts are current represented by Congressmen David Cicilline and Jim Langevin, both Democrats who are up for re-election in 2022.
+The two districts are currently represented by Congressmen David Cicilline and Jim Langevin, both Democrats who are up for re-election in 2022.
 Republican Robert Lancia has announced a challenge against Langevin next year.

-The dividing line between the two proposed districts cuts roughly vertically down the center of the state, with only Providence divided in half; every other city and town is wholly contained in either District 1 or 2.
+The dividing line between the two proposed districts cuts roughly vertically down the center of the state, with only Providence divided in half; every other city and town is wholly contained in either the 1st District or the 2nd District.

-The proposed districts are similar to the current configuration, with multiple sections of Providence near the dividing line swapping from one district to another based on the state’s population changes since the 2010 census.
+The proposed districts are similar to the current configuration, with roughly 9,000 residents of Providence near the dividing line swapping from one district to another based on the state’s population changes since the 2010 census.

 Ted Nesi contributed to this report.